 My first view of Island Lake doesn’t disappoint…postcard perfect.
 The water is crystalline blue, punctuated by a tiny island on which a few dwarf spruce somehow claw out an existence.
 The lake is framed by a series of high peaks and jagged pinnacles to the south and an unnamed, orange-hued 12,500 foot “gentle” mountain to the northwest.
 And better yet, there’s a giant tree-covered rock where I can bivouac my gear and get out of the wind that’s sure to blow sometime during the day way up here.
 The only disquieting note is I don’t see any fish rising, and nothing cruising the crystal clear water where I can see the bottom 50 yards out from the shore.
 I remember that one of the old guidebooks said the lake might have fish-killed from a freeze in the 1990s, but that’s hard to believe since it’s almost 30 feet deep in places.
 But after fishing for a half hour without seeing any fish and casting all measure of flies and lures, I am quietly cursing those guides who are probably enjoying a little laugh at my expense.
 I am thinking of bailing and driving back down and fishing the North Fork River below the reservoir which has a good meadow stretch that looks inviting.
 Island Lake looks barren!

 But before giving up, I decide to hike to the far end of the lake that appears to be deeper.
 As I scramble over some big boulders on a scree slope at the northeast corner, putting on my best mountain goat imitation, my eyes light up–a see a huge 20-inch plus cutthroat ambling along the bottom in 15 feet of water, followed by a “little” one that would go a respectable 16 inches!
 Both would qualify for trophies in most high-country lakes.
 I duck down quickly and tie on a weighted purple wooly bugger fly that will sink quickly and has produced in other mountain waters.
 The fly descends within 10 feet of the big one, but he disappears as a start to strip it back in.
 Then a torpedo launches out from the submerged rocks near the shore and swirls at the fly…but misses.
 Undaunted, he swims around looking for his prey, so I jig the fly to get his attention–and he NAILS it, pinning the wooly bugger with his mouth up against a nearly vertical rock right in front of me.
 I set the hook, and my rod immediately doubles with the weight of this hefty fish–18 inches and maybe more.
-He surges out towards the deep water, and when I put pressure on, heads deep towards the safety of the jumble of rocks where he’d been hiding.
+He surges out towards open water, and when I put pressure on, heads deep towards the safety of the jumble of rocks where he’d been hiding.
 He’s a real trophy, and I am already thinking of the great photo he’s going to make.
 Now I have him near the shore, but curses, don’t have my net which is resting back in the SUV.
 I work him close, only a few feet away, but there’s no good place to bring him on shore among the jagged rocks.
 Then he jumps and throws the fly.
 But instead of darting for safety, the monster trout sits there getting his bearings in a foot of water.
 I see my chance and lunge forward and grab him, but he’s so big he wriggles free and darts past my outstretched arm towards the shore and hides underneath a rock.
 Undaunted, I plunge my arm up to the elbow in the cold water and try to “fish” him out of the nook with my hand.
 I feel his tail, but he’s too big and slick to get a good grip on.
 As I teeter over the water, the cutt burrows forward up further under the rocks, then somehow finds a vertical escape route up through the jumble.
 He shocks me by rocketing straight up a couple of feet into the air, executes a graceful flip that would have scored a perfect 10 in the Olympics, and flops into deeper water and freedom.
 I’m left laughing, with my right arm encased in a dripping, soggy fleece jacket sleeve!
 Talk about earning your freedom!
 I am just glad no one was filming me–would have gone viral on YouTube, with everyone rooting for the fish!!
 Fortunately, I see his little girlfriend who has been following him around and flip the fly back in front of her face….and she hits.
 The fight is on, and she’s a feisty one, making a couple of sizzling runs and dives before coming to the shore.
 She’s a good one, a beautiful, fat 16-incher full of eggs….and this time the fish doesn’t give me the slip!!
 A quick photo, and she’s back to her amorous adventures.

 Now I think I have the ticket with the purple fly, but for the next half hour, I get follows and nips, but no bites.
 That’s often the story with mountain lake trout.
 Finincky food fussers!
 So I switch to my spin tackle and try a purple spinner that casts a country mile and sinks quickly… and then a flourescent yellow one.
 More follows and swirls, but no connections.
 Finally I see a couple of rises further up the shoreline, the first of the day.
 The water must be warming, and the fish getting more active.
 I search the water near the shore to see what they are eating, and spy a few black flying ants struggling on the surface.
 I tie on a black foam ant imitation and pick my way gingerly along the water, testing each rock before putting my weight on it.
 One misstep and the whole scree field could come down, treating me to a cold bath.
 I finally get close enough to cast, and immediately a small trout nails the fly.
 He goes 12 inches, followed by several more.
 A couple of big ones swirl at the fly, and in my excitement I nearly yank the fly into the next county sans fish.
 But it’s fun sight fishing for these risers.
 Finally I take a late-morning break, chowing down on some peanuts and beef jerky while I enjoy the gorgeous view back across the lake.
 Revived, I reach back to get my fly box to tie on something new and nearly jump into the lake as I feel something wriggling in my tackle bag.
 It’s a cheeky little pica who barks at me as he retreats to the top of a rock a few feet away.
 Talk about a cardiac infarction!!
 And he acts so darn innocent.